redwoodjs/redwoodjs-com-archive/docs/testing.md

 ## Testing Cells

-Testing cells is very similar to testing components: something is rendered to the DOM and you generally want to make sure that certain expected elements are present.
+Testing Cells is very similar to testing components: something is rendered to the DOM and you generally want to make sure that certain expected elements are present.

-Two situations make testing cells unique:
+Two situations make testing Cells unique:

-1. A single cell can export up to four separate components
+1. A single Cell can export up to four separate components
-2. There will be a GraphQL query taking place
+2. There's a GraphQL query taking place

-The first situation is really no different than regular component testing, you just test more than one component in your test.
+The first situation is really no different than regular component testing: you just test more than one component in your test.
 For example:

 ```javascript
 // web/src/components/ArticleCell/ArticleCell.js